TMap

 Drag WKT data from Data Fields pane to the bucket "WKT for Linked Layer" shown as below:

-Select an item from the dropdown list and the marker layer and ploygon layer will be shown as below:
+Select an item from the dropdown list and the marker layer and polygon layer will be shown as below:

 Create Thematic Maps